jasonwbarnett/terraform-registry-proxy/README.md

                                    -release-proxy-path-prefix /artifactory/hashicorp-releases
 ```

+This assumes you've configured a generic remote repository named
+`hashicorp-releases` for https://registry.terraform.io in your Artifactory
+instance.

 ### Update sources in Terraform configurations

 After you have your infrastructure setup you need to update your Terraform